2014 ATS Foundation Recognition Awards for Outstanding Early Career Investigators

 - Individuals who have received 2 ATS grants

 The ATS Scientific Advisory Committee (SAC) will review the applications.
 The membership of the SAC is listed on the ATS Website.
 Additional ad hoc reviewers, especially in the areas of sleep and critical care, will be invited to participate as needed.
 Funding decisions will be made on the basis of scientific merit, novelty, and responsiveness to the purpose of the specific grant program.
-The SAC will be meeting on September 29-September 30th to review applications.
-Funding will begin on October 31, 2013.

 INSTRUCTIONS FOR APPLYING

-Application forms are available on the Foundant Technologies website.
+Letter of intent forms are available on the Foundant Technologies website.